strider73/jenkins-docker-compose/README.md

 Jenkins Agent may encounter permission issues when accessing `/var/run/docker.sock`.
 Although the Dockerfile for Jenkins Agent adds the Jenkins user to the Docker group within the agent container, it doesn't affect the Docker group on the host machine successfully.

-This happens because the existing Docker group in the **jenkins-agent** base image may have a different **group ID** than the Docker group on the host machine.
+<span style="color:red">This happens because the existing Docker group in the **jenkins-agent** base image may have a different **group ID** than the Docker group on the host machine</span>.
 To resolve this, the Dockerfile must check for the existing Docker user, delete it, and create a new one with the same **Docker group ID** as the host machine.

 To resolve this, follow these steps: